Rotatable Antenna-Enabled Wireless Communication: Modeling and Optimization: Multi-User Case under Multipath Channel

-However, problem (P7) is still non-convex due to the unit-modulus constraint for $\vec{\mathbf{f}}_n$ in \eqref{eq:1C}.
-For convenience, we first relax the equality constraint \eqref{eq:1C} as $\|\vec{\mathbf{f}}_n\| \leq 1$, yielding the following problem.

-It can be verified that problem (P8) is a convex optimization problem, which can be solved via the CVX solver~\cite{Boyd2004Convex}.
-Note that the optimal value obtained by problem (P8) serves as an upper bound for that of problem (P7) due to the relaxation of the equality constraint \eqref{eq:1C}.

 \textit{3) Overall Algorithm:} Based on the results presented in the previous two subproblems, we propose the AO algorithm for problem (P1) by applying the block coordinate descent (BCD) method in Algorithm~\ref{alg1}.
 Specifically, all optimization variables in the original problem (P1) are partitioned into two blocks, i.e., $\{\mathbf{V},\mathbf{F}\}$.
-Then, the receive beamforming $\mathbf{V}$ and RA's pointing matrix $\mathbf{F}$ are alternately optimized, by calculating \eqref{deqn_ex1g} and solving problem (P8), respectively, while keeping the other block of variables fixed.
+Then, the receive beamforming $\mathbf{V}$ and RA pointing matrix $\mathbf{F}$ are alternately optimized, by calculating \eqref{deqn_ex1g} and solving problem (P8), respectively, while keeping the other block of variables fixed.
 Furthermore, the obtained solution in each iteration is used as the input for the next iteration.
-The computational complexity of the proposed AO algorithm mainly depends on the matrix inversion for calculating the receive beamforming and the use of CVX solver to optimize the RA pointing matrix, which are performed in an iterative manner.
-Therefore, the complexity order of Algorithm~\ref{alg1} is $\mathcal{O}\left(L\left(KN^3 + N^{3.5}\operatorname{ln}(1/\varepsilon)\right)\right)$, where $L$ and $\varepsilon$ denote the required iteration number and accuracy threshold for algorithm convergence, respectively.
+The computational complexity of the proposed AO algorithm is mainly due to the matrix inversion for calculating the receive beamforming and the use of CVX solver to optimize the RA pointing matrix, which are performed in an iterative manner.
+Therefore, the complexity order of Algorithm~\ref{alg1} is $\mathcal{O}\left(I\left(KN^3 + N^{3.5}\operatorname{ln}(1/\varepsilon_1)\right)\right)$, where $\varepsilon_1$ is the given solution accuracy and $I$ denotes the required iteration number for algorithm convergence.

 Denote the objective value of problem (P1) based on a feasible solution $\{\mathbf{V},\mathbf{F}\}$ as $\eta(\mathbf{V},\mathbf{F})$.
 In step 4 of Algorithm~\ref{alg1}, for a given $\mathbf{F}^{(i)}$, the optimal solution of (P4) is obtained using the MMSE beamformer, which guarantees that $\eta(\mathbf{V}^{(i)},\mathbf{F}^{(i)}) \leq \eta(\mathbf{V}^{(i+1)},\mathbf{F}^{(i)})$.
 Subsequently, in step 5, given $\mathbf{V}^{(i+1)}$ and $\mathbf{F}^{(i)}$, problem (P8) is solved optimally to yield a high-quality solution for problem (P5), thereby ensuring that $\eta(\mathbf{V}^{(i+1)},\mathbf{F}^{(i)}) \leq \eta(\mathbf{V}^{(i+1)},\mathbf{F}^{(i+1)})$.
 As a result, we have $\eta(\mathbf{V}^{(i)},\mathbf{F}^{(i)}) \leq \eta(\mathbf{V}^{(i+1)},\mathbf{F}^{(i+1)})$, which indicates that the objective function is non-decreasing over iterations.
 Since the objective is upper-bounded by a finite value, the AO algorithm is guaranteed to converge to a stationary point.